Pondicherry University: Earth Sciences Club

-PUQS (Pondicherry University Quiz Society)
+Pondicherry University Quiz Society

-The students have started the Pondicherry University Quiz Society (PUQS) in June 2012.
-The inauguration of PUQS was held on 1 August 2011 in Pondicherry University/Lecture Hall Seminar-I. The event was inaugurated by Director of Education of the Pondicherry University, Prof M Ramadass.
+The students started the Pondicherry University Quiz Society (PUQS) in June 2012.
+The inauguration of PUQS was held on 1 August 2011 in Pondicherry University/Lecture Hall Seminar-I. The event was inaugurated by the Director of Education of Pondicherry University, Prof. M. Ramadass.
 The first quizmaster of the show was Nikhil Kurien Jacob.
 The tagline of the Quiz Society is "It's all about Quizzing."

 Community radio station

 Puduvai Vaani, the community radio station (CRS) established by Pondicherry University with the support of UGC located in National Capital Territory of Delhi, India.
-It works under FM 107.8 MHz a frequency which is currently extended to a catchments area of 20 km radius from the university campus.
+It works under FM 107.8 MHz a frequency, which is currently extended to a catchments area of 20 km radius from the university campus.
 The test transmission of Puduvai Vaani – Community Radio Station was started on 23 August 2008.
-This was yet another initiative by Prof J. A. K. Tareen.
+This was an initiative by Prof. J. A. K. Tareen.
 It was inaugurated by Shri V. Narayanasamy, Hon’ble Union Minister of State for Planning & Parliamentary Affairs on 27 December 2008 in the presence of Shri P.Chidambaram, Hon’ble Union Home Minister.
 The full-time transmission started on 1 January 2009.

 Silver Jubilee celebrations

-The valedictory of the silver jubilee celebrations of Pondicherry University was held on 18 October 2010.
-Dr C Rangarajan, Chairman of the Economic Advisory Council to the Prime Minister of India, delivered the keynote address.
+The valedictory of the Silver Jubilee celebrations of Pondicherry University was held on 18 October 2010.
+Dr. C Rangarajan, Chairman of the Economic Advisory Council to the Prime Minister of India, delivered the keynote address.
 Lieutenant governor of Puducherry, Iqbal Singh, who was the Chief Rector of the university, was present at the function.
 Professor J. A. K. Tareen, Vice Chancellor presided over the function.